 Carbon film resistors are a type of fixed form resistors that use a carbon film to limit the flow of current.
 Their construction includes a thin carbon film that acts as the resistive element which is housed on a ceramic substrate.
 Read More

-The ceramic substrate is a very good insulator of electricity and heat, thus allowing the resistors to withstand high temperatures and high voltage without any damage.
+The ceramic substrate is a very good insulator of electricity and heat, thus allowing the carbon film resistors to withstand high temperatures and high voltage without any damage.
 Operating temperatures are up to 15kV with a nominal temperature of 350°C.

 Carbon film resistors are manufactured by depositing crystalline form of carbon on the ceramic substrate at high temperature and pressure conditions.
 Then they are epoxy coated for protection.
 Metallic end caps are fitted at both ends and attached to copper leads.